hyin16/lessons-learned-3/use-api-instead-of-from-scratch.md

-we do not want to do everything from the beginning, imaging, if you had to build your own www.google.com, if would be very verz time consuming :smile:
+We do not want to do everything from the beginning.
+Image this, if you had to build your own www.google.com, if would be very very time consuming :smile: